Harmful Effects of Waste Management in Nigeria

 Waste prevention and recycling help address global climate change by decreasing the amount of greenhouse gas emissions and saving energy.
 In essence, the disposal and treatment of waste can produce emissions of several greenhouse gases (GHGs) which contribute to global climate change.
 The way we manage waste, however, is a very imperative factor that affects climate change.
 Bad waste management does not only result in litter everywhere, it also affects our environment and results in air and sea population.

 It is estimated that by the end of this century, the earth's surface temperature will rise by approximately 2°C, having serious devastating effects on our ecosystems and humans.
 Changes in the climate have recently become more than obvious, thereby affecting the environment and human life.
-Climate change is causing prevalent harm to our biological system ranging from environmental hazards to human health, including extreme weather, an increased danger of fire outbreak, and the spread of infectious diseases.
+Climate change is causing prevalent harm to our biological system ranging from environmental hazards to human health, including extreme weather, an increased danger of fire outbreaks, and the spread of infectious diseases.

 The reckless attitude of humans is now destroying a whole world of living organisms and our very own earth surface taking into note that nature itself is very fragile.
 Our energy production, product consumption, and irresponsible waste management contribute directly to climate change by adding carbon-based particles into the air, which are produced during the burning of petroleum products.